AlekseiRiabinin/-credit-scoring/README.md

 # -credit-scoring
-Data analysis on credit scoring based on characteristics of borrowers
+Data analysis of credit scoring based on characteristics of borrowers